Madhav-AK/whatsapp-inference-gen/README.md

 # Whatsapp Group Chat Inference Generator

 Running this code will generate 2 pdfs, one general statistical analysis, and one individual personality analysis.
-Note that generatingt he second pdf is optional.
+Note that generating the second pdf is optional.

 ## Instructions to run